A saddle is composed of some parts that flex and bend, and some parts that

 inexpensive fitting option is out there.

-I've said that it's not very precise, and can be damaging, to
+I've said that it's not very precise, and can be damaging, to try to

-See Saddle Pads for more discussion of
+Pads for more discussion of this issue.)

 How, then, can you adjust the fit?
 Well, an English saddle is almost